Historic: Rare video of Otumfuo Osei Tutu II taking his oath of office in 1999 pops up

-Massive cheers for Otumfuo as he rides in his 86-year-old Rolls Royce on the streets of Kumasi; video drops
+They love him: Massive cheers for Otumfuo as he rides in his 87-year-old Rolls Royce on the streets of Kumasi, video pops up

 Osei Tutu II is the 16th Asantehene whose name Otumfuo Osei Tutu II is in direct succession to the 17th-century founder of the Ashanti Empire, Otumfuo Osei Tutu I.